AldieNightStar/molo/moloproj/README.md

 .bgtransition 1000

-== Set background swipe from left to right within 1000 ms .bgswipe "left", "right", 1000
+== Set background swipe from left to right within 1000 ms == .bgswipe! - will not wait until end of animation .bgswipe "left", "right", 1000

 == Zoom out withing 1000 ms
-.bgzoom 2, 1, 1000
+== .bgzoom! - will not wait until end of animation .bgzoom 2, 1, 1000

 == Zoom in within 1000 ms
-.bgzoom 1, 2, 1000
+== .bgzoom! - will not wait until end of animation .bgzoom 1, 2, 1000

 ```
 * Timing
 ```